 What can also make a Django web app more reusable are Django plugins, another interesting Django-related term.

-10 Django packages every developer should know
+TOP 10 Django packages every developer should know

 Best Django apps may be developed with a little – or rather major – help from particular Django packages.
 But which Django packages seem to be the most valuable?